nikitavoloboev/data/books/books.md

 - [Surely, you're joking Mr Feynman](surely-you-are-joking-mr-feynman.md) ❌ - Will finish it soon.

 ### 2016
-- [Mind for Numbers](mind-for-numbers.md) 📕 - Really loved the book and it introduced me to ideas on how efficieny in learning actually matters and techniques I can use.
+- [Mind for Numbers](mind-for-numbers.md) 📕 - Loved the book.
+It introduced me to ideas on how efficieny in learning actually matters and techniques I can use.
 Specifically chuncking information and utilising spaced repetition learning.
 - [Mindstorms](mindstorms.md) ❌
 - [Rich dad poor dad](rich-dad-poor-dad.md) ❌
 - [Elements of programming interviews](elements-of-programming-interviews.md) ❌